airman preparing respiratory care tools

 • TECHNICAL TRAINING

-240 days
+240 Days

 • TECH SCHOOL LOCATION

-Ft Sam Houston TX Designated Medical Facility
+Phase I: Ft Sam Houston, TX.
+Phase II: Designated Medical Facility

 Enlisted Airman with an Associate's Degree in Respiratory Care, Registered Respiratory Therapy certification, and Certified Cardiology Technologist certification.